sombriks/it-works-on-my-machine/README.md

   shall never user links and network_mode together.
 In our example, _db_ and _app_ can use links, but _web_ goes with network_mode: "host" in order to work properly.
+- On windows 10, it says that we can't combine network_mode: "host" with ports mapping.
+If we remove ports mapping from _web_, we're unable to access it 🤡.

 ~~Seeing a lot of material about uid/gid remapping, but no elegant solution yet.~~ A good solution came with correct selinux flag.